University of Minnesota wins the Bayer-Big Ten Alka-Rocket Challenge

 The University of Minnesota’s Rocket Team won the Bayer-Big Ten Alka-Rocket Challenge which was held on November 8, 2017.
 Undergraduate students Kevin Schrader, Jeffrey Guevara, Brody Hultman, and Machlen Polfliet represented the team in Texas at the Houston Space Center where they competed against Rutgers University and Northwestern University.

-The winners of the challenge receive a $25,000 and earn a place in the GUINNESS WORLD RECORDS record book for Highest Launch of a Rocket Powered by Effervescent Tablets, also known as an Alka-Rocket.
+The winners of the challenge receives $25,000 and earn a place in the GUINNESS WORLD RECORDS record book for Highest Launch of a Rocket Powered by Effervescent Tablets, also known as an Alka-Rocket.
 “An Alka-Rocket is a model rocket often built using a 35mm canister and propelled by the chemical reaction that occurs when effervescent tablets are mixed with water.”
 This challenge was created by Bayer to emphasize the importance and need of science literacy and education throughout the country.

 “The Alka-Rocket team feels very lucky to have gotten the opportunity to participate in this challenge.
 We always enjoy challenges, and this was no exception.
 When we heard about a competition which involved doing something that has never been done before and that we knew nothing about, we just had to do it!” says fellow team member Daniel Toth.